fnafaatSSU/MachineLearning_Course-Fall2022/Week1/Notes.md

 # The plan for this week
-This week we will meet twice
+We will hold two meetings per week
 # Lecture #1
 We will strat by explaining the overall goals and objectives of the course.
 This will give students a clear understanding of what they can expect to learn and what you hope they will take away from the class.